 Edward Tadiello has been a part of the art industry for over thirty years.
-He has worked in a wide variety of fields: fine art, book cover illustration, scenic artwork, and film concept illustration.
+He has worked in a wide variety of fields.
+These include fine arts, book cover illustration, scenic artwork, and film concept illustration.

-In the late 1970s, Tadiello attended Pan American Art School in New York, studying advertising design and illustration.
-He studied under the tutelage of many master artists.
-As a freelancer, he created graphic design for several big-name corporations.
+In the late 1970s, Tadiello attended Pan American Art School in New York.
+There he studied advertising design and illustration.
+He learned under the tutelage of many master artists.
+Later, Tadiello worked as a freelancer.
+He created graphic design for several big-name corporations.

 Ed Tadiello Book Covers

-Going to the next decade, Tadiello would branch out into other fields.
-In 1983 he met a designer named Len Leone Jr. whose father was a publishing creative director.
-Through Leone’s connections, Tadiello obtained work as a book cover illustrator.
+Into the next decade, Tadiello would branch out into other fields.
+In 1983 he met a designer named Len Leone Jr., whose father was a publishing creative director.
+Through Leone’s connections, Tadiello was able to demonstrate his talents to obtain work as a book cover illustrator.

-He would create around 250 book covers, mostly in the Romance genre for Bantam, Dell, Harlequin, Scholastic, and Kensington.
-He also produced work for Westerns and Young Adult books.
+He would create around 250 book covers, mostly in the Romance genre, for Bantam, Dell, Harlequin, Scholastic, and Kensington.
+Tadiello also produced work for Westerns and Young Adult books.
 Many of his covers were for Bantam’s Loveswept line, as well as several Harlequin Presents.